nomadicGopher/Convert_HEIC/README.md

 ffmpeg -version   # should print version information
 ```

-If it isn’t installed, see the [ffmpeg download page](https://ffmpeg.org/download.html).
+If it isn’t installed, see the [ffmpeg download page](https://ffmpeg.org/download.html) or use the commands above.

 ---